eikek/docspell/modules/microsite/docs/dev.md

 ## Custom config file

-The sbt build is setup such that a file `dev.conf` in the root of the source tree is picked up as config file, if it exists.
+The sbt build is setup such that a file `dev.conf` in the directory `local` (at root of the source tree) is picked up as config file, if it exists.
 So you can create a custom config file for development.
 For example, a custom database for development may be setup this way:

 ```
 #jdbcurl = "jdbc:h2:///home/dev/workspace/projects/docspell/local/docspell-demo.db;MODE=PostgreSQL;DATABASE_TO_LOWER=TRUE;AUTO_SERVER=TRUE"